Barry Dunning

 Barry Frank Dunning (born 17 March 1946) is a British sailor who competed in the 1972 Summer Olympics and in the 1976 Summer Olympics.

-Dunning was elected as a Hampshire County Councillor in May 2021.
+Dunning was elected as a Hampshire County Councillor in May 2021, representing the Conservative Party.
 In 2023 Dunning, was elected as a New Forest District Councillor for Lymington Town after receiving 962 votes.

+Dunning defected from the Conservative Party to Reform UK in October 2025.
+In May 2026 Dunning lost his seat as a Hampshire County Councillor to Jack Davies (Liberal Democrats).
+In Lymington & Boldre Dunning received 1520 votes (23%).
+Davies received 3009 votes (45%).